briankellyco/kotlin-and-jwt/README.md

 The requirements were:

 1. Remove Spring Form based security.
-2. Add security that can authenticate the JWT tokens issued by the built-in Authorization server (a pre-existing OAuth integration used across the organisation).
+2. Add security that can authenticate a JWT token issued by the built-in Authorization server (a pre-existing OAuth integration used across the organisation).
-3. Add security that can authenticate JWT tokens that have been manually issued by the application via an API endpoint.
+3. Add security that can authenticate a JWT token that has been manually issued by the application via an API endpoint.
 The purpose of this requirement was to provide a fallback solution if the customer decided to switch off their existing OAuth integration.